NHS patients' rights

 You can get advice about NHS services and treatment, and personal health advice from the NHS 24 website or by phone on 111.

-You can get health information, including details of local health services across Scotland, from the NHS inform website or by phone on 0800 22 44 88.
+You can get health information, including details of local health services across Scotland, from NHS inform:

 Healthcare Improvement Scotland

 Healthcare Improvement Scotland (HIS) is part of NHS Scotland.
 HIS:

 - provides clinical standards and guidelines for NHS services